learning-zone/javascript-basics/README.md

 ## Q. What is Cross-Site Scripting (XSS), how does it work, and how do you prevent it in a JavaScript application?

-**XSS** is an injection attack where an adversary causes a victim's browser to execute malicious JavaScript in the context of a trusted origin.
-Because the script runs with the victim's session cookies, tokens, and DOM access, the attacker can steal credentials, hijack sessions, deface pages, or exfiltrate sensitive data.
+**XSS** is an injection attack where an adversary causes a victim\'s browser to execute malicious JavaScript in the context of a trusted origin.
+Because the script runs with the victim\'s session cookies, tokens, and DOM access, the attacker can steal credentials, hijack sessions, deface pages, or exfiltrate sensitive data.

 **Three types:**